Common Questions: Restraining Orders in Florida

 A notice of injunction and hearing was just served on me.
 What do I do now?

-It is advisable to read and follow the terms of the injunction and get in touch with an attorney immediately.
-You will have a right to present evidence and defend against the injunction at the hearing date which is contained in the order.
-You should contact an attorney as soon as possible to give him or her sufficient time to help you prepare for the hearing.
-Make sure you attend any court appearance stated in the injunction and order, because if you do not appear the court may enter a permanent injunction against you even if you are not there.
+It is advisable to read and follow the terms of the injunction and to contact an attorney immediately.
+You will have the right to present evidence and defend against the injunction at the hearing date, which is contained in the order.
+Contact an attorney quickly to ensure you have enough time to prepare.
+Always attend court appearances; missing a date can result in a permanent injunction by default.

 Get the Protections You Need with Legal Eagles